DataDog/integrations-core/sqlserver/README.md

         GRANT VIEW SERVER STATE to datadog;
     ```

-   If you want to collect file size metrics per database, ensure the `datadog` user has access to your databases.
+   To collect file size metrics per database, ensure the user you created (`datadog`) has [connect permission access][26] to your databases by running:
    You can [grant][26] the following which gives the datadog user access (Note: this does not grant any permission in any database beyond connect):

    ```text